raspberrypi/usbboot/Readme.md

 `sudo` isn't required if you have write permissions for the `/dev/bus/usb` device.

 ### macOS
-From a macOS machine, you can also run usbboot, just follow the same steps:
+From a macOS machine, you can also run `usbboot`; just follow the same steps:

 1. Clone the `usbboot` repository
 2. Install `libusb` (`brew install libusb`)